 - 1. Each player will have 20 seconds to pitch his or her bag from the moment that the opposing player's bag comes to rest on the other end. - a.
 A player may request that the "pitch clock" be enforced by having an ACL official come to the board and enforce the rule.
-If a player calls for an ACL official to do this, then the pitch clock is enforced for BOTH players effective immediately. - b.
-An ACL official may ALSO choose to enforce the shot clock if they feel it is absolutely necessary. - c.
-If a player has the first pitch in a round, they will have 45 seconds from when the last bag from the previous
+If a player calls for an ACL official to do this, then the pitch clock is enforced for BOTH players effective immediately.

-- round comes to rest on that side of play for doubles and 1 minute for singles play. - d.
+- b.
+An ACL official may ALSO choose to enforce the shot clock if they feel it is necessary. - c.
+If a player has the first pitch in a round, they will have 45 seconds from when the last bag from the previous round comes to rest on that side of play for doubles and 1 minute for singles play. - d.
 Failure to pitch a bag in time results in loss of bag. - 2.
 Bags must not be picked up while still moving.
-Players can pick up bags 3 seconds after the bag comes to a complete stop. - In singles play, each player is awarded (2) 90 second timeouts.
-A player may only call a timeout when he or she has the next bag to throw (i.e. no "icing" the opposing player). - a.
+Players can pick up bags 3 seconds after the bag comes to a complete stop. - 3.
+In singles play, each player is awarded (2) 90 second timeouts.
+A player may only call a timeout when he or she has the next bag to throw (i.e. no "icing" the opposing player), or in between rounds.
+Reasonable judgment from the director will be used to grant timeouts in between rounds if the team that does not have first throw in the next round requests a timeout. - a.
 During a timeout, a player may leave the pitcher's box to view the other board. - b.
 The opposing player who did not call the timeout may also leave the pitcher's box in order to view the other board. - c.
-Touching of bags is prohibited.
-If a player (or a player's teammate) touches a bag that is in play during the timeout (or during play outside of a timeout before the round is complete), the round immediately ends and all bags are transitioned to the next round at the other board. - In addition, if the team that touched the bags still has just 1 bag left and their opponent has 0 bags remaining, that bag is dead and the round is ended and scored just like any cornhole round. - ii.
+Touching of bags that are in play is prohibited.
+A bag in play is defined as any scoring bag that is being scored as 1 point "on the board".
+If a player (or a player's teammate) touches a bag that is in play during the timeout (or during play outside of a timeout before the round is complete), the round immediately ends and all bags are transitioned to the next round at the other board. - i.
+In addition, if the team that touched the bags still has just 1 bag left and their opponent has 0 bags remaining, that bag is dead and the round is ended and scored just like any cornhole round. - ii.
 If the opposing team of the team who touched the bags still has a bag left then the round is over and that team will earn a valued score of 12 for the round regardless of the results of the round. - iii.
-The team that touched the bags will receive a valued score totaling the points scored only in the hole for that round for that team prior to the touching. - iv.
-For example, Team A has two bags in the hole and one bag on the board with one bag left yet to throw.
-Team B has one bag in the hole and two bags on the board with one bag left yet to throw.
-Team A touches the bags on the board and moves them from their original place.
+The team that touched the bags will receive a valued score totaling the points scored only in the hole for that round for that team prior to the touching.